rkj/rkj.github.com/_posts/2011-07-05-Parsing-OpenStreetMap-JOSM-data.markdown

     cp -i poland.osm del.me  0.03s user 3.80s system 2% cpu 2:32.33 total

 So the overhead is not too big.
 While running, the script used less than 4MiB of RAM, so also very acceptable.
-The result is 101 793 POI candidates[^1] that will be imported into the DB in the phase two.
+The result is 101 793 POI candidates[^2] that will be imported into the DB in the phase two.
 It will be described in more details in a following post, so stay tuned!

+[^1]: I mean literally backwards.
+You, as a client, has to maintain state and react appropriately.
+Is is just wrong.
+I guess this API was easy to implement, but the result is a strange to use, and code using it ends up pretty mangled.
-[^1]: extracted from 14 122 097 JOSM 'node's and 89 522 705 XML nodes;that gives processing of
+[^2]: Extracted from 14 122 097 JOSM 'node's and 89 522 705 XML nodes;that gives processing of
 more than 362 440 XML tags per second.